DuxfordSBD/duxfordsbd.github.io/pages/pages-root-folder/index.md

   title: "Taking part"
   url: '/participating'
   image: widget-2.jpg
-  text: 'If you want to compete in the derby or volunteer to help us run the event you will find all the information you need on our participating page.
-Entries to the derby are limited.
-Applications must be received by 31st August 2019.'
+  text: 'We are now accepting entries to the race on Sunday 1st September, entries to the derby are limited and applications must be received by 31st August 2019.
+If you would like to compete in the derby or volunteer to help us run the event you will find all the information you need in our "Taking part" pages.'
 widget3:
   title: "Photo and Video Gallery"
   url: '/gallery/2018-photos'